willgebhardt/ngc-sim-lib/docs/components.md

 # Components

-Living one step above compartments in a model hierachy rests the component.
-The components hold a collection of both temporally constant values and dynamic compartments, in addition they are the lowest place where logic governing the dynamics of a system are defined.
-Generally components are going to be the building blocks that are reused multiple times throughout a model to create a final dynmical system.
+Living one step above compartments in the NGC-Learn dynamical systems hierachy rests the component.
+A component (`ngcsimlib.Component`) holds a collection of both temporally constant values as well as dynamic (time-evolving) compartments.
+In addition, they are the core place where logic governing the dynamics of a system are defined.
+Generally, components serve as the building blocks that are to be reused multiple times when constructing a complete model of a dynmical system.

-## Temporally Constant vs Dynamic Compartments
+## Temporally Constant versus Dynamic Compartments

-One important distinction that needs to be highlighted inside a component is the difference between a temporally constant value and a dynamic compartment.
+One important distinction that needs to be highlighted within a component is the difference between a temporally constant (or static) value and a dynamic (time-varying) compartment.
-Starting with compartments these values that change over time, generally they will have the type `ngcsimlib.Compartment` and be used to track internal values of the component.
-These values can be ones such inputs, decaying values, counters, etc. The second catagory of values are temporally constant, these are values that will remain fixed on the model is constructed.
-These values tend to include ones such as matrix shapes and coefficients.
+Compartments themselves house values that change over time and, generally, they will have the type `ngcsimlib.Compartment`; note that compartments are to be used to track the internal values of a component.
+These internal values can be ones such inputs, decaying values, counters, etc.
+The second kind of values found within a component are known as temporally constant values; these are values (e.g., hyper-parameters, structural parameters, etc.) that will remain fixed / static with constructed model dynamical system.
+These types of values tend to include common configuration and meta-parameter settings, such as matrix shapes and coefficients.

 ## Defining Compilable Methods

-Inside a component it is expected that there are methods used to govern the temporal dynamics of a system.
-These compilable methods are decorated with `@compilable` and are defined like any regular method.
-Inside a compilable method there will be access to `self`, meaning that to reference a compartment's value it is `self.myCompartment.get()`.
-The only requirement is that any method decorated can not have a return value, values should be stored inside their respective compartments.
-In an external step from defining the component a transformer will change all of these methods into ones that function with the rest of ngcsimlib.
+Inside of a component, it is expected that there will be methods defined that govern the temporal dynamics of the system component.
+These compilable methods are decorated with `@compilable` and are defined like any other regular (Python) method.
+Within a compilable method, there will be access to `self`, which means that, to reference a compartment's value, one must write out such a call as: `self.myCompartment.get()`.
+The only requirement is that any method that is decorated <b>cannot</b> have a return value; values should be stored inside their respective compartments (by making an appeal to their respective set routine, i.e., `self.myCompartment.set(value)`).
+In an external (compilation) step, outside of the developer's definition of a component, an ngcsimlib transformer will change/convert all of these (decorated) methods into ones that function with the rest of the ngcsimlib back-end.